Halyjo/MedSeg/README.md

 # MedSeg
 Image segmentation of CT images (LiTS dataset).
 In the future also weakly labeled deep learning image segmentation of CT Images.
-The model with losses and optimizers are stored in MedSeg/model.
-Training and testing is done with `train_one_epoch` and `test_one_epoch` stored in *train.py* and *test.py* respectively. *controller2d.py* is the main controller for analyzing the data as independent 2d image slices. *preprocessing.py* preforms the preprocessing given the original LiTS training set of 130 CT volumetric images.
+The model with losses, optimizers and metrics are stored in *MedSeg/model/*.
+Training and testing is done with `train_one_epoch` and `test_one_epoch` stored in *train.py* and *test.py* respectively. *controller2d.py* is the main controller for analyzing the data as independent 2d image slices. *preprocessing.py* performs the preprocessing given the original LiTS training set of 130 CT volumetric images.

-Segmentation of LiTS CT volumetric image dataset.
 The project was started on a template made by Branislav Hollander (https://github.com/branislav1991/PyTorchProjectFramework).
-The whole project is heavely influenced by https://github.com/assassint2017/MICCAI-LITS2017.
+The whole project is heavely influenced and partly copied from https://github.com/assassint2017/MICCAI-LITS2017.

 ## How to run
-Run the following lines from terminal to train network with respect to lesion segmentations with a run id of 1.
-Note that focus, mode and runid are all specified in *MedSeg/config.py*, but will be overridden with the terminal arguments if provided.
+Run the following lines from terminal.
+Note that `focus`, `mode`, `seed` and `runid` are parameters that define what the code should do and they are all specified in *MedSeg/config.py* along with other relevant parameters.
 ```
 $ pip install -r requirements.txt
-$ python controller2d.py --mode train --focus lesion --seed 0 --runid 1
+$ python controller2d.py
 ```
 `mode`: 'train' or 'test' (without quotes).
 If testing is chosen, an already trained model will be applied.
 The model state should be stored under the key "model_state_dict" in a .pth-file.
 The path to the .pth-file should specified as a string in *MedSeg/config.py* under the key "init_2d_model_state".